theCorgiCoder/a-simple-little-weather-app/README.md

 ## If I had more time to spare:

+I would add accessibility, I didn't have time to add it to this test but I am aware of the EU accessibility act.

 I would update the details screen forecasts to be pressable drop down components, I think it would look cleaner and add a bit more fun to the UX.

-I think a 5-day forecast would be great to add, with an hourly option for the current day.
-If I want to be really complicated I'd allow the users to type in a zipcode or city themselves but that would need a lot more logic to work out with added validation etc.
+I think a 5-day forecast would be great to add, and if I want to be really complicated I'd allow the users to type in a zipcode or city themselves but that would need a lot more logic to work out with added validation etc. Being able to favorite specific cities would be fun too.

 ## Features